 INSIGHTS BY GEOGRAPHY

 The US is a major revenue contributor to the global antimicrobial wound dressings market share.
 The usage of advanced wound care healing products in the country is higher than other countries across the world.
 The application of antimicrobial wound dressing materials is high as patients suffering from chronic and acute wounds are growing.
 For instance, in the United States, over 6.5 million patients are affected by chronic wounds, costing more than $50 billion annually.
 Chronic wounds represent a large and growing threat to public health in the US.
 Around 3% of the population over 65 years of age have open wounds.
 In 2020, the US government estimated that the elderly population is over 55 million, suggesting that chronic wounds will continue to be a persistent challenge.
 The Asia Pacific region is expected to grow at the highest CAGR during the forecast period.
 It is poised for significant growth on account of the growing geriatric population, the increase in accident and burn cases, and the high prevalence of diabetes.

 INSIGHTS BY VENDORS

 Smith+Nephew, Mölnlycke Health Care, ConvaTec, Coloplast, and 3M are key players operating in the market.
 These companies account for significant shares in the global antimicrobial wound dressings market.
 New product launches and strategic acquisitions and collaborations will be crucial to maintain revenue growth in the coming years.
 Global players are focusing on developing innovative products and expanding their product portfolio to remain competitive in the market.
 However, several tier-II and tier-III companies, including several Asian companies, are posing a threat to key players as they are offering antimicrobial dressings at competitive prices.

-The global antimicrobial wound dressings market research report includes in-depth coverage of the competitive landscape, industry analysis with revenue, and forecast insights for the following segments:
+The global antimicrobial wound dressings market research report includes in-depth coverage of the competitive landscape, market dynamics, industry analysis with revenue, and forecast insights for the following segments: